variousauthors/the-valley/NEXTSTEPS.md

      - I should use _all_ of the remaining memory for the desert :D
-     - add a single cactus tile at the entrance that appears nowhere else in the game, an homage to the cactus in Desert Golfing -can replace th dots tile with this, and use null tile for sand
+     - add a single cactus tile at the entrance that appears nowhere else in the game, an homage to the cactus in Desert Golfing
-- [x] make a sprite with a looping walk animation (no animation controller, just always loop)
-     - this will make the desert sub-overworld map extra confusing because the player will not be sure if they are walking or not :D
-     - maybe remove the "sand tile" and use plain white for desert for ultimate getting lost in the desert confusion
-- [] fix A and B moving you up lol
+       - can replace the dots tile with this, and use null tile for sand
+       - for now just add it, since we aren't actually limited to 16 tiles atm
+- [] add the sub-underworld "lobbies" these will serve as buffers instead of adding a "fade out" animation (do with what we have!)
+     - if we do this, we could also change up the stone-masonry for different parts of the maze, so that each lobby signals which part of the maze you are entering
+       - but skip this if it is too much work (and do this last)

 [x] use tileD map editor and write an import script to convert the json data to map data [x] fill up 32kb with interlinked map data to explore